iccmr-quantum/OSC-Qasm/README.md

 After compilation, you will find the app executable under the `dist` directory.

 Finally, you can leave the virtual environment with:
-- on mac/linux & windows: `deactivate`
+- on mac, linux & windows: `deactivate`

 ## Feedback and Getting help
 Please open a [new issue](https://github.com/iccmr-quantum/OSC-Qasm/issues/new).